-IRANIAN COMPANY PLEADS GUILTY TO U.S. EXPORT VIOLATION
+IRANIAN COMPANY SENTENCED FOR U.S. EXPORT VIOLATION

-HARRISBURG - The United States Attorney's Office for the Middle District of Pennsylvania and the Office of Export Enforcement of the United States Department of Commerce announced that today in U.S. District Court in Harrisburg, an officer of Falcon Instrumentation and Machinery FZE, an Iranian corporation formerly known as FIMCO (Falcon/FIMCO), entered a plea of guilty on behalf of the corporation to conspiracy to evade export licensing requirements.
+HARRISBURG - The United States Attorney's Office for the Middle District of Pennsylvania and the Office of Export Enforcement of the United States Department of Commerce announced that FIMCO, an Iranian corporation, was sentenced today to pay a \$100,000 criminal fine by United States District Court Judge Yvette Kane in Harrisburg for conspiracy to evade export licensing requirements.

 The conspiracy was in connection with an attempt to smuggle to Iran a machine with possible military as well as civilian applications.
-Falcon/FIMCO, is a subsidiary of Zagros Limited, a British Virgin Islands corporation.
-The guilty plea was entered before United States District Court Magistrate Judge Susan E. Schwab.

-In December 2012, a federal grand jury in Harrisburg charged Falcon/FIMCO in a sealed indictment made public today.
+According to U.S. Attorney Peter Smith, in December 2012, a federal grand jury in Harrisburg charged FIMCO in a sealed indictment made public in July 2015.
 In April 2014, an American company, Hetran, Inc., an engineering and manufacturing corporation in Orwigsburg, Schuylkill County, Pennsylvania, and its President, Helmut Oertmann, were charged with participating in the conspiracy.
+A guilty plea was entered on behalf of the corporation in July 2015 before United States Magistrate Judge Susan E. Schwab.